ETE confirms $48 billion bid for reluctant Williams Co

 Williams said in a statement on Sunday that the unsolicited proposal had prompted it to launch a review of strategic alternatives, with the assistance of Barclays and Lazard, but the current offer "significantly undervalues" the company.

-ETE said its offer is contingent on the termination of Williams' pending purchase of Williams Partners, which gathers, processes and transports natural gas.
+ETE said its offer is contingent on the termination of Williams' pending purchase of Williams Partners (WPZ.N), which gathers, processes and transports natural gas.

 ETE made multiple attempts over almost six months to talk to senior management at Williams about a merger and made an initial offer on May 19, six days after the pipeline company said it would buy Williams Partners for $13.8 billion.